Optimal Control of Fluid Restless Multi-armed Bandits: A Machine Learning Approach: Introduction

 \subsection{Paper Structure}

-Section \ref{sec:background} provides the optimality conditions for general FRMAB problems and includes a brief review of OCT-H. Section \ref{sec:gendyn} analyzes models with affine and quadratic dynamics.
+Section \ref{sec:background} provides the \jnm{PMP} conditions for general FRMABPs and includes a brief review of OCT-H. Section \ref{sec:gendyn} analyzes models with affine and quadratic dynamics.
 The derived results enable efficient implementation of the shooting method.
 In Section \ref{sec:ML}, we develop a learning approach based on OCT-H. Section \ref{sec:exp} reports the results of computational experiments, analyzing the accuracy and speed of our approach.
 In Section \ref{sec:conclusion}, we include our conclusions.